bihealth/sodar-core/docs/source/for_the_impatient.rst

     data more strongly.

-Go ahead and try out the Filesfolders app by clicking the :guilabel:`Small Files` link on the sidebar.
+Go ahead and try out the Filesfolders app by clicking the :guilabel:`Files` link on the sidebar.
 After creating folders and uploading a few files, you will see a trace of actions in the Timeline app:

 .. figure:: _static/for_the_impatient/timeline.png